jhu-ip/cs220-f24/syllabus.md

 warnings in the standard course compilation environment.
 We will accommodate late submissions in several specific ways:

--   There will be a 30-minute grace period after the deadline during which assignments can still be submitted, but will receive a penalty of a deduction of 10% of the points possible on the assignment.

--   Each student will be permitted to use up to 4 "late days" total during the semester on the individual coding assignments only.
+- Each student will be permitted to use up to six "late days" total during the semester on the individual assignments only.
 However, at most 2 late days may be used on any one assignment.

+-   No late days are allowed for partner-based coding projects (midterm and final).

--   Each delay of up to 24 hours past the 11:00 pm deadline for an individual coding assignment counts as one late day.
+-   Each delay of up to 24 hours past the 11:00 pm deadline for an individual assignment counts as one late day.

--   No late days are allowed for handwritten homework or partner-based coding projects.

--   Students may not use a grace period with a late day.
-For example, if Student A turns in her homework at 11:45 pm on the day it is due (only 45 minutes past the original deadline), then she will be using one late day.
-Furthermore, if Student B turns in his homework at 11:15 pm on the day after it is due, he'll be using two late days.
+-   Students do not need to ask permission or notify us when using any late days; deductions will be automatically taken since your final homework submission will be the one graded.

+-   If you submit an assignment late and are out of late days (have used all 6 previously), you will be deducted 1% of the possible assignment points per hour (or fraction) that it is submitted late.
+For example, if you have no late days and submit an assignment 75 minutes late, you will lose 2% of the possible assignment points off the top.

 Given these policies, please plan to get your homework done and turned in early so that if you encounter any last-minute delays, it will not